 6. Metal and Low-Pitched Roofs Are Like Peas In a Pod

-Because metal roofing comes in larger sheets and the pieces are so tightly sealed together, you can install metal roofing on gently pitched roofs.
+Metal roofing comes in larger sheets, and the pieces are so tightly sealed together, so you can install metal roofing on gently pitched roofs.

 7. In Severe Hailstorms, They May Be Irreparably Damaged

 Metal roofing will weather pea-sized hailstorms, but if your area ever experiences severe hailstorms with larger stones, your aluminum or copper roof may get dented.
 Steel is harder and will fare better in the event of a hailstorm.

 8. Modifying Metal Roofing Is Next-To-Impossible For Homeowners

 Asphalt shingles are easy to replace because they are available at your local home improvement store and because you are working with small pieces.
 Metal roofing, on the other hand, is generally available only through select retailers.
 Also, the large sheets are difficult to handle and fabricate unless you are a professional.

 On a shingled roof, the continuous ridge vent (CRV) is the strip of shingle-like material that runs the entire length of the peak of the house, masking outflow holes.

 On composite roofs, you have seen this countless times but probably never noticed.
 One reason is that the CRV lies very flat.
 Also, the two materials blend in with each other so well.

 On your metal roof, the CRV will be metal and will stand out farther and be more obvious.
 These thick, prominent lines or ridges are inherent in metal roofs and add to their distinctive look.